kossiitkgp/.github/profile/README.md

 ## What do we NOT do?

-* We don't coach people to crack GSoC.
+* We don't train people to crack any coding competitions or hackathons.

 * We are not a research based society.
 We work on Software Development problems and we use code to ease our approach to achieve our goals.
 We work on developing projects, which might be helpful for achieving our goals, but all in all, we dont develop projects for the sake of it.
 We use custom written projects to achieve our goals.